-The valuation technique, unobservable inputs and the inter-relationship between significant inputs and the fair value in respect of the call option assets/put option liabilities are detailed below:
+The valuation technique, unobservable inputs and the inter-relationship between significant inputs and the fair value in respect of the call option assets/liabilities are detailed below:

 Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurements Derivative financial instruments at fair value in respect of the call option asset.
-The call option asset is measured as the difference between I&J's estimated fair value and the forecast option exercise price.
-The forecast option exercise price is determined by assessing the expected cash flows with reference to a fixed formula, taking into account the minimum guaranteed exercise price, which forms the basis of whether there may be future payments and considers the I&J Group forecast headline earnings over the applicable measurement period taking cognisance of historical earnings volatility.
-Given the complexity of I&J's business and historical headline earnings volatility, the determination of forecast earnings is challenging, however, at 30 June 2023, the uncertainty remains only over the F24 budget period headline earnings.
-I&J's estimated fair value is determined by: - evaluating the reasonability of its net asset value; - assessing future earnings prospects; and - considering specific factors unique to an asset of its nature.
-In the current year an estimated forecast exercise price has been used in the calculation of the call option asset.
+The call option asset was measured as the difference between I&J HoldCo's estimated fair value and the forecast option exercise price.
+The forecast option exercise price was determined by assessing the expected cash flows with reference to a fixed formula, taking into account the minimum guaranteed exercise price, which formed the basis of whether there may be future payments and considered the Irvin & Johnson ("I&J") Group forecast headline earnings over the applicable measurement period taking cognisance of historical earnings volatility.
+Given the complexity of I&J's business and historical headline earnings volatility, the determination of forecast earnings is challenging, however, at 30 June 2023, the uncertainty remained only over the F24 budget period headline earnings.
+I&J's estimated fair value was determined by: • evaluating the reasonability of its net asset value; • assessing future earnings prospects; and • considering specific factors unique to an asset of its nature.
+In the prior year, an estimated forecast exercise price was used in the calculation of the call option asset.
 I&J's forecast headline earnings are impacted by exchange rates, hake resource performance, quota allocation and selling prices in export markets.
 The estimated fair value would increase/(decrease) if the headline earnings were higher/(lower).

-There were no transfers between Levels 1, 2 or 3 of the fair value hierarchy for the years ended 30 June 2023 and 30 June 2022.
+There were no transfers between Levels 1,2 or 3 of the fair value hierarchy for the years ended 30 June 2024 and 30 June 2023.